yhshanto/jekyll-masonry/_posts/2013-01-15-start-bloggin.md

 title: Here is the title of the post
 category: blog
 tags: [tags for the post, is here]
-summery: Here is a summary of the post
+summary: Here is a summary of the post
 image: /images/blog/blogging-again.png
 ---